 By buying a half cow, you're not only providing high-quality food for your family but also contributing to a more sustainable and equitable food system.
 So next time someone wonders how to buy a half cow, you'll be ready with all the answers!

 If you want to enjoy the unmatched flavor of fresh, farm-sourced, grass-fed beef but are worried about the various step, we've got you covered.
-Visit our store here, where we offer half cows and a variety of local meats for purchase.
+Checkout our grass fed beef where we offer half cows and a variety of local meats for purchase.